dfeich/org-listcruncher/README.md

 -   **org-listcruncher-consolidate-fn:** This variable defines the default consolidation function.
 The function must accept two
     arguments: KEY and LIST.
-KEY is the key (i.e. column value) of this row that one is interested in.
+KEY is the key (i.e. column value) of the row that one is interested in.
 LIST contains all the values for the KEY in that row, i.e. it will contain any redefinitions of the key value in subitems of this list item.
 The consolidation function basically defines how these